-Misconceptions About What Divorce Actually Means
+Common Misconceptions About Divorce

-Divorce means the end of my property dispute with my spouse:
+Divorce means the end of my property dispute with my spouse

-I cannot apply for a divorce until I finalise my property dispute:
+I cannot apply for a divorce until I finalise my property dispute

-I wasn’t married in Australia so I cannot obtain a divorce in Australia:
+I wasn’t married in Australia so I cannot obtain a divorce in Australia

 WHERE TO NEXT?